aichung/pl-cni_challenge/README.rst

 This app was created for submissions to the MICCAI CNI 2019 Challenge: http://www.brainconnectivity.net/challenge.html

 Submissions are accepted as containerised Docker images.
-This allows you to be able to submit your solution in any open-source language and version.
+This allows you to submit your Challenge solution in your choice of open-source language and version.
 And it enables us to easily run your solution without having to install multiple programs required for execution.

-The ``cni_challenge.py`` app is a wrapper for you to add your code/package which is then be containerised by Docker.
+The ``cni_challenge.py`` app is a wrapper for you to add your code/package which is then containerised by Docker.
 While this is coded in Python and currently contains a bare bones example also in Python, other languages are possible.

 NB: This current repo does not have a working demonstration in C yet.
+More to come on that.

 ``cni_challenge.py`` is a ChRIS-based application: https://github.com/FNNDSC/CHRIS_docs
+For further information on the pre-requisites and Challange rules/requirements: http://miccai.brainconnectivity.net/challenge_subm.html
+For more information on the original ChRIS-app: https://github.com/FNNDSC/cookiecutter-chrisapp

 Synopsis
 --------

+This bare bones example demonstrates a python program which performs a rotation on a list of vectors.
+It will demonstrate how to pass in string inputs, read in and output to respective, mandatory directories, and how to incorporate python code and packages for the app to retrieve and for Docker to containerize.

 .. code::